sjly3k/Machine_learning/README.md

 ## 2. Automatic Face Replacement Service for portrait rights protection using Face Recognition and cycleGAN

+### What this Service do
+- With Face Recognition and CycleGAN model, my project group developed Automatic Face Replacement Service.
+- This service detect human faces in given input picture, and then we used face recognition and recognize the known face which is featured with the default picture using FaceNet.
+- This service give users back a revised picture that unknown faces in the picture are replaced with Simpson-like faces using cycleGAN.

 ### What I do
-- With Face Recognition and CycleGAN model, my project group developed Automatic Face Replacement Service.
-- We detect humans' faces in given input picture, and then we used face recognition and recognize the known face which is featured with the default picture using FaceNet.
-- We give users back a revised picture that unknown faces in the picture are replaced with Simpson-like faces using cycleGAN.
+- Using Google Cloud Platform, study CycleGAN model with 2 image (Human face, Simpson face) and get results (see below).
+- And also, make web-page for demo in Django, Bootstrap 4.

 ### Result Picture